jscheidtmann/cloud-pi/manual_setup.md

 $ aws s3 sync s3://<your bucket>/<your project>/ .
 ```

-### Step 7 - Start your PixInsight processing
+## Step 8 - Start your PixInsight processing

-First thing in PixInsight, is to open up the preferences process and set the `tmp` directory to `/mnt/tmp`
-to an appropriate value.
-On that occasion also change the folder PixInsight downloads to to `/mnt/tmp`

 Then fire away with your astro processing.